Skip to main content

 Other common accounting roles include:

-However, these positions tend to get added once the organization has grown into a more mature position.
+These positions tend to get added once the organization has grown into a more mature position.
+If you’re early, it’s best to start small, but have designs on a comprehensive future-state for your accounting department structure.

 How Finance Roles Interact

-The smaller your business, the more likely you are to rely on a few people or an outsourced provider to take care of every accounting duty.
+The smaller your business, the more likely you are to rely on a few people or an outsourced provider to take care of every accounting function.

 As you grow, the workload significantly increases, and you'll need to hire qualified individuals for each role and establish a hierarchy.
 I know what you’re thinking: finally, the good stuff!